ietf-satp/draft-ramakrishna-satp-data-sharing/draft-ramakrishna-satp-data-sharing.md

 - Decoupling gateways from systems: the protocol should not rely on a specific implementation of a gateway or a cross-gateway communication protocol, nor should the protocol be restricted to a particular pair of view generation-validation processes in the respective systems.
 Different components and even systems can be replaced without requiring modifications to the high-level protocol semantics.
 - Technology-neutral cross-gateway communication: the cross-gateway communication protocol, e.g., SATP {{SATP}}, should be oblivious to the nature and implementation of the endpoint systems.
 As a corollary, the protocol units internal to the system should also be oblivious to the cross-gateway discovery and communication mechanisms.
 - Trust through native consensus: end-to-end trust should be realized by implementing the view generation and validation procedures the same way as any distributed consensus-driven operation in the respective systems.
 This respects the native decision-making processes in those systems and enables multi-party groups backing those systems to interact with each other as units.
 - Minimize trust in gateways: the integrity of the protocol should not be dependent on the reliability of either gateway.
-The next sub section elaborates on the desired security properties.
+The next subsection elaborates on the desired security properties.
 - Preserving system autonomy and self-sovereignty: the endpoint systems should have complete freedom in determining their respective access controls and verification policies, and in choosing when to initiate a view request or whether to respond to a view request.
 The internal activities of each system should be oblivious to the other and should not affect data sharing protocol instance.
 - Accommodating heterogeneity: the end-to-end protocol should work the same regardless of the distributed ledger technology implementation backing either endpoint system.
 - Avoid synchronization: the protocol should not rely on any externally guided synchronization mechanism, such as a global clock, and instead rely purely on asynchronous message transfers.